 - Education is a potent force through which the cycle of poverty can be broken.
 However, a world-class education remains largely unaffordable by a majority of Pakistanis.

 By partially shifting the cost-burden from consumers to future employers -- colleges can disrupt how they generate financial returns.

 Further, colleges need to launch nation-wide boot-camps that accelerate the speed of educating and providing vocational training to our workforce within 6-12 months.

 Designing a new curriculum that places technology at its heart but also focuses on liberal arts to provide holistic education to the people of Pakistan.
 This curriculum will cover disciplines from all civilizations of the world to build a global perspective.

-Recruiting Pakistani individuals from all parts of the world who are excelling in their particular fields such as artificial intelligence, data science, growth marketing, bio-tech, logistics, fine arts, urdu literature, theatre, acting, dancing, music and so on.
-These bright promising individuals are best suited to educate our mass-population and therefore, we shall enable them to serve Pakistan in the best possible way.
+Recruiting Pakistani individuals across the globe who are excelling in various disciplines such as artificial intelligence, data science, bio-tech, fine arts, Urdu literature, theatre, music and so on.
+These individuals are best suited to proliferate knowledge within the country.

 Building academic relationships with the Middle East and Central Asia by inviting educators to work on collaborative research, participate in our think tanks and co-build international breeding grounds of innovation in Pakistan.

 Let’s double our energies in not only achieving this historical aspiration but also going beyond it.
 Inshallah - we will achieve this.